-- Master of Music (Major in Performance and Literature) offered in piano, collaborative piano, strings, clarinet, trumpet, trombone, euphonium, tuba, jazz, composition and Choral Music/Choral Conducting or Wind Band Studies/Instrumental Conducting.
-It is intended to develop a professional expertise in performance or composition, with additional emphasis on general literature and pedagogical practices.
-The Program requires 30 hours of coursework.
+The Master of Music (Performance and Literature) is intended to develop a professional expertise in performance or composition, with additional emphasis on general literature and pedagogical practices.

-- Master of Music (Music Education) offers teachers the opportunity for advanced study with practical emphasis in elementary music, choral music, or instrumental music.
-The program requires 24 credit hours of coursework followed by a Master’s Thesis or 24 credit hours of coursework followed by a Comprehensive Examination or 30 credit hours of coursework followed by a Research Project.
+The Master of Music (Music Education) offers teachers the opportunity for advanced study with practical emphasis in elementary music, choral music, or instrumental music.

 Degree Requirements for:

-- M. Mus in Performance and Literature (Piano, Collaborative Piano, Strings, Clarinet, Trumpet and Low Brass Chart
+- Piano, Collaborative Piano, Strings, Clarinet, Trumpet, Low Brass

 Printable Applications and Documents